SyedNazmusSakib-SNS/SyedNazmusSakib-SNS/README.md

 <img align="right" alt="Coding" width="400" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif"/>

-I'm a passionate researcher and engineer at the **Robotics and Mechatronics Engineering Department, University of Dhaka**.
+I'm a passionate researcher and student at the **Robotics and Mechatronics Engineering Department, University of Dhaka**.
 Currently working on multiple fronts:

 🔬 **Research Intern** at CARS (Centre for Advanced Research in Sciences)
 🛠️ **R&D Engineer** at Tech Topia